trilitech/tezos-developer-docs/docs/tutorials/build-an-nft-marketplace/part-4.md

 Now you can create token collections from the different templates that are available in the `@ligo/fa` library, including NFTs, single-asset tokens, and multi-asset tokens.
 You can create web applications that manage token transactions and show information about tokens.

+For the complete content of the contract and web app at the end of the tutorial, see the completed part 4 app at https://github.com/marigold-dev/training-nft-4.

 If you want to continue with the application, you can extend the contract or application.
 Here are some ideas: